-As of March 22, 2020 Uganda’s airport and all land borders are closed to passenger travel for 30 days.
+As of March 22, 2020 Uganda’s airport and all land borders are closed to passenger travel.

-As of March 25, 2020 all public transportation, including buses, taxis, trains, and boda bodas are stopped for 14 days.
+As of March 25, 2020 all public transportation, including buses, taxis, trains, and boda bodas are prohibited.
 Further, only food items are to be sold in the markets.
 This is meant to aid in social distancing, which our president has re-named “anti-social distancing”.

-This list is being updated weekly – This post is up to date as of April 1, 2020.
+This page is being updated weekly – It is up to date as of July 1, 2020.

 No time to volunteer?
 The Real Uganda leads 7 day Culture-Adventure Tours.

 We do understand that all of you in self and enforced isolation out there are spending a TONNE of time online these days.
 And it’s likely that future travel is on your mind.

 We’re happy to help you plan your volunteering program in Uganda while we wait out the pandemic.
 All our partners are eagerly awaiting the return of international volunteers – hopefully come July.